Did you know these 12 facts about the Taj Mahal?

 7. Taj Mahal's minarets as a brilliant safety feature

-The 4 minarets surrounding the Taj Mahal are so beautiful, aren’t they?
-But have you noticed that all of them are not perpendicular; instead they are slightly leaning on the outward side?
-If not, please check it out on your next visit.
+The 4 minarets surrounding the Taj Mahal are not perpendicular; instead they are slightly leaning on the outward side?
 Do you know why?
 It is a smart architectural decision.
 Incidentally, to protect the main dome and building of the Taj Mahal in case of calamities like earthquakes, the pillars are constructed with an outward leaning so that even if they fall off, the main building remains safe.

 A closer look at the Taj's artistry | Credits- stock.adobe.com